dbpedia/dbpedia-databus-collection-downloader/README.md

 Other containers with access to the mounted folder can check if this file exists to wait for the download process to terminate.

 ## Example
-The `docker-compose.yml` in this repo shows a possible configuration for the download client.
+The `docker-compose.yml` in this repo shows an example configuration.

 ```
 version: "3.0"